Le0Michine/FusionGridfinityGenerator/README.md

 ## Installation

-### For Windows
+### Via Autodesk App Store

-- Download GridfinityGenerator.msi from latest release https://github.com/Le0Michine/FusionGridfinityGenerator/releases
+- Download GridfinityGenerator installer from [Autodesk App Store](https://apps.autodesk.com/FUSION/en/Detail/Index?id=7197558650811789)
-- Run GridfinityGenerator.msi and wait for installation to complete, it will automatically close
+- Run installer and wait for installation to complete, it will automatically close
 - Relaunch Fusion 360
 - `Gridfinity bin` and `Gridfinity baseplate` options should appear in `Create` menu in the Solid body workspace environment

-### For other OS
+### From sources
 #### Step 1: Download

 Download code into a location on your hard drive.